AlexsisMCB/generate-your-readme/README.md

   ## Contributing

   ## Tests
-  Here is a test of how to run my application...
+  Here is a test of my application.
+You can do the following...

   ## Questions
   For any following questions feel free to contact me at: